Now Reading

-There’s a depth of knowledge that is limitless when it comes to the world of wine.
+There’s a depth of knowledge that is limitless in the world of wine.
 Wine professionals can immerse themselves in centuries of history that can include everything from wine law, varietal characteristics, terroir, and of course, winemaking methods.
-For our purposes today, we’re diving deep into the throws of sparkling winemaking methods.
+Today, we’re diving deep into the throws of sparkling winemaking methods.

-From France to Italy, and across the globe, there are a handful of methods that determine the flavor profile, consistency, and identity of a particular sparkling wine.
+From France to Italy and across the globe, several methods determine sparkling wine’s flavor profile, consistency, and identity.

-The Champagne winemaking method is widely thought of as being the highest quality way to make sparkling wine.
+The Champagne winemaking method is widely thought to be the highest quality way to make sparkling wine.
 Outside of the Champagne region, it’s known as the traditional method.
-From start to finish, this method takes the longest amount of time, mostly because of aging requirements and time-consuming steps, like hand-riddling (which is explained below).
+From start to finish, this method takes the longest because of aging requirements and time-consuming steps like hand-riddling (further explanation below).
 These reasons can also translate to a higher price at the till.
-Because this method includes lees aging (where dead yeast cells sit in contact with the wine for an extended period), it produces wine with the most prevalent autolytic character.
-Wine made in the Champagne and traditional method often exude aromas and flavors of brioche and butter along with a creamy textural mouthfeel.
+This method includes lees aging (where dead yeast cells sit in contact with the wine for an extended period), producing a wine with a prevalent autolytic character.
+Wine made in the Champagne and traditional method often exudes aromas and flavors of brioche and butter along with a creamy textural mouthfeel.

 The ancestral method is the earliest form of making sparkling wine and shares many of the same steps as the traditional method.
 However, it excludes the tirage step and doesn’t see the addition of dosage (more on those terms below).

-Wine made via the transfer method also shares many of the initial steps used in the traditional method.
-The main differences happen following the transfer of wine from bottle to tank after the secondary fermentation.
+Wine that goes through the transfer method also shares many of the initial steps in the traditional method.
+The main differences happen following the transfer of wine from the bottle to the tank after the secondary fermentation.

 Tank Methods

-Prosecco is the shining star of wine made using the Charmat method.
-The majority of the steps for this method, including secondary fermentation, take place inside a stainless steel tank.
-It’s not nearly as time-consuming as other methods which is predominantly the reason for Prosecco’s more affordable price tag.
+Prosecco is the shining star of wine that goes through the Charmat method.
+Most of the steps for this method, including secondary fermentation, occur inside a stainless steel tank.
+It’s not nearly as time-consuming as other methods, which is predominantly the reason for Prosecco’s more affordable price tag.

 The continuous method is the least common of the six sparkling winemaking methods.
-With origins in Russia, only a few large producers in Europe use this method.
-It gets its name from the fact that yeast is continuously added to wine in a pressurized tank.
-When it reaches the desired level of pressure, it continues to a second and third tank for its final stages.
+With origins in Russia, only a few large European producers use this method.
+It gets its name because yeast is continuously added to wine in a pressurized tank.
+When it reaches the desired pressure level, it continues to a second and third tank for its final stages.

 And finally, the carbonation method is the most simple and cost-effective sparkling winemaking method.
 Because it doesn’t go through a secondary fermentation, carbon dioxide is simply added to the still base wine.
 An easy way to describe this is to think of it like soda.

 For wine newbies, the different kinds of sparkling wine and the methods in which they’re made can be overwhelming.
-The following is a breakdown of the various stages of making sparkling wine and an explanation as to how each method differs.
+The following is a breakdown of the various stages of making sparkling wine and an explanation of how each process differs.

 Preliminary Stages of Making Sparkling Wine

-Every kind of sparkling wine begins the same way, with a still base wine.
+All sparkling wine begins the same way, with a still base wine.
 In other words, no bubbles.
-The base wine can be a single varietal, like Glera which makes Prosecco.
-Or it can be a blend of permissible grapes from a specific winegrowing region, like Champagne or Cava
+The base wine can be a single varietal, like Glera, which makes Prosecco, or it can be a blend of permissible grapes from a specific winegrowing region, like Champagne or Cava.

 All sparkling winemaking methods, except the carbonation method, create their bubbles from secondary fermentation.
-The addition of yeast and sugar, aka liqueur de tirage, is what drives the fermentation.
+The addition of yeast and sugar, aka liqueur de tirage, drives the fermentation.

 Many believe the ancestral method to be the earliest form of making sparkling wine.
 It’s also the exception to the tirage step.
-For this method, the winemaker stops the first fermentation and the bottle receives a temporary crown cap.
+The winemaker stops the first fermentation for this method, and the bottle receives a temporary crown cap.
 The initial fermentation finishes inside the bottle and produces carbon dioxide (CO2), aka the bubbles.

 Following the addition of the liqueur de tirage, traditional method and transfer method wine goes to the bottling line and receives a temporary crown cap.
 Wine made using other methods goes into a tank.